stargaser/spscviz/README.md

 display window of the image with sources overlaid.

 Clicking in the display window allows up-arrow, down-arrow, left-arrow and right-arrow to be used to quickly center on individual sources.
+Spacebar also increments through the sources.
 The mouse wheel or equivalent can be used for zooming.
 The image display is adjusted based on the pixel values in the currently-zoomed portion of the image.
+Pressing letter "L" will print the current sourceid and x,y pixel location.
 A movie mode can be started with "m" and stopped with "s".
-Spacebar also increments through the sources.
+F11 will make the window full-screen and ESC will close it.

 The database query assumes that the user has set up their credentials in a ~/.pgpass file or equivalent.